i2r-simmc/i2r-simmc-2021/README.md

 | Random   |   0.052   |   0.010   |   0.050   |   0.100   |   50.0   |
 | GPT2     |   0.088   |   0.026   |   0.107   |   0.184   |   38.0   |
 | Our model     |   0.666   |   0.558   |   0.799   |   0.876   |   5.6   |

+# Output json files of Sub-Task 1, 2, 3 and 4 for Test-Std
+We put the required json files for Sub-Task 1, 2, 3 and 4 under folder ``outputs``.
+Please use them for evaluation.
+Note that for Sub-Task 2, please use ``subtask_2/utils/evaluate_dst.py`` for evaluation.
+Please refer to ``subtask_2/README.md Test-Std``.